-a.
-The reactors have been appraised and identified and die within fifteen (15) days from date of appraisal; and (3-31-22)

-b.
-The state or federal animal health officials directing the disease control work are furnished with a signed statement by a veterinarian attesting that he observed the carcass of the dead animal and providing the reactor tag number found in the left ear of the animal and date of death.
-(3-31-22)

-04. Other Costs.
-Reimbursement for disposal costs and cleaning and disinfection costs shall not exceed the actual cost.
-(3-31-22)

 031. Brucellosis Indemnity: Claims Not Allowed.

 Claims for compensation for animals destroyed because of brucellosis shall not be allowed if any of the following circumstances exist: (3-31-22)

 01. Failure to Comply.
 The owner has failed to comply with any of the rules governing the handling of brucellosis reactors.
 (3-31-22)